MilenTecle/znapped/README.md

    ## Tools & Programs

-  - [Microsoft Edge Dev Tools](https://learn.microsoft.com/en-us/microsoft-edge/developer/) - Was used throughout the project to make changes and to test the responsivness.
+  - [Microsoft Edge Dev Tools](https://learn.microsoft.com/en-us/microsoft-edge/developer/) - Was used throughout the project to make changes and to test the responsiveness.
   - [Git](https://git-scm.com/) - Git was used for version control by using the Gitpod terminal to commit and then push to Github.
   - [Github](https://github.com/) - Is where the projects code is stored after being pushed.
   - [Gitpod](https://gitpod.io/) - Was the Codespace used for this project.
   - [Heroku](https://www.heroku.com) - The cloud based platform to deploy the site on.
-- [Am I Responsive](https://ui.dev/amiresponsive) - Was used to ensure that the website is responsive on diffrerent devices.
+- [Am I Responsive](https://ui.dev/amiresponsive) - Was used to ensure that the website is responsive on different devices.
 - [Balsamiq](https://balsamiq.com/) - Was used to create the wireframes before starting the project.
 - [Font Awesome](https://fontawesome.com/) - Was used for icons throughout the application.
 - [Google Fonts](https://fonts.google.com/) - Was used to import fonts to the page.